 To apply for this award, you must be endorsed by Drexel University.
 We hold an open campus competition for nomination beginning each Spring.

-Students are strongly encouraged to contact the Center for Scholar Development as soon as you are considering applying for Rhodes.
+Students are strongly encouraged to contact UREP as soon as you are considering applying for Rhodes.
 Fellowships advisors will provide program expertise and step-by-step advice to assist you with preparing your application.
 Please note: in accordance with Rhodes Scholarship requirements, you may not receive feedback on your personal statement from anyone.
 For more information on the application process and components, visit the Rhodes Scholarship website.

 Submit an Intent to Apply Form Deadline: May 15